 The phalanges are the bones of the foot that comprise the bone of your toes .
 They are connected to the larger and longer metatarsal bones that extend from the midfoot down to the ground forming the ball of your foot.
 When you bear weight on the ball of the foot you’re standing on the metatarsal heads on the plantar surface of these long bones.
 The phalanges extend beyond the ball of the foot forming the digits.
 They are comprised of the proximal, middle and distal phalanges.

-Proximal phalanges of the foot
+Proximal phalanges of the feet

 These bones form the articulation with the metatarsal bone These two bones form the metatarsal phalangeal joints.
 These five joints that form the ball of your foot have a lot of upward mobility called dorsiflexion.
 This allows these joints to bend upwards to allow you to pivot up onto the ball of the foot when you walk or run.
 The anatomy of these joints is very complex as they require various tendons and ligaments to maintain their stability.
 This is especially true for the great toe joint.
-This has beneath it two bones called sesamoid bones the glide beneath the great toe joint as the toe moves up and down, much like your kneecap.
-The function to improve leverage and therefore strength to the great toe joint as this joint is important to assist in propelling us forward when walking or upwards when we jump.
+This has beneath it two bones called sesamoid bones that glide beneath the great toe joint as the toe moves up and down, much like your kneecap.
+The function to improve leverage and therefore strength to the great toe joint as this joint is important to assist in propelling us forward when walking or upward when we jump.

 Intermediate phalanges

 The next phalangeal bones as we move away from the ball of the foot are the intermediate phalanges.
-They may also be called the middle phalanges as the lie in middle of the toes.
+They may also be called the middle phalanges as they lie in the middle of the toes.
 They are smaller than the proximal phalanges bones.
 As was just mentioned the great was unique as it has two bones beneath it called the sesamoid bones and there is one more difference with the great toe.
 The great toe only has two phalanx bones.
 They are referred to as the proximal and distal phalanx bones.

 Distal phalanges